Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Analysis of the Fermi LAT Data

-Recently, thanks to a significant increase of the effective area at low energy (a factor of 5 at $100 ~\rm MeV$) in the latest version of the Fermi LAT IRFs \citep{pass7}, the Fermi LAT collaboration extended their analysis tools down to below 100MeV, crucial to understand the origin of the gamma ray emissions.
-However, the uncertainties coming from the diffuse background is still severe at low energy.
-To investigate this we selected one of the clouds (Orion B) with high significance ($TS \sim 4000, E>300~\rm MeV$) and low background level ($b<-10^{\circ}$), far from the galactic center as an example to explore the low energy features of the gamma-ray emission.
-The results and conclusions of this study are summarised in Appendix A.
+Recently, the Fermi collaboration has introduced updated events reconstruction and instrument response functions, that has resulted in a significant increase in the effective detection area (\cite{pass7}).
+This allows an extension of the analysis of the Fermi LAT dataset down to energy 100 MeV and below.
+This is a crucial energy band to understand the origin of $\gamma-$ray emission.
+However, although the effective area has been increased, the uncertainties introduced by the diffuse background are still significant at low energies.
+Therefore we present the analysis of the low energy part of Orion B, which has a high significance being detected ($TS \sim 4000$ above $300 \rm MeV$) and a low background level ($b<-10^{\circ}$ and far from the galactic centre).
+This is essential to minimize the uncertainties due to the diffuse background.
+The results are shown in Appendix \ref{appendix2}.